Shikaga/PitchBlackAnalysis/index.md

 > `RIDDICK: "Me afraid?"
 LAUGHING`

 But Riddick is afraid.
 He doesn't think that he can do it.
 He already abandoned them once, when he decided to leave them at the last mile.
-Riddick is not a villian, he did not string his fellow passengers only to abandon them out of some kind of sadistic game.
+Riddick is not the villian he likes to think he is, he did not string his fellow passengers only to abandon them out of some kind of sadistic pleasure.
 He truly believed he was too weak to save them, and his own survival instinct made him take the pragmatic approach.

 When Fry tries to convince him to save the others, he simply counters with offering to take her with him, knowing it would be suicide, and that Fry is too clever to do otherwise.